Dennis & Amanda Anderson

 What is one of the hardest things you’ve done?

-Dennis & Amanda: Having been raised with a strong work ethic, and because of pride and a spirit of independence, it has been a difficult task to ask for and depend on others for missionary support for ourselves.
+Dennis & Amanda: Having been raised with a strong work ethic, and because of pride and a spirit of independence, it has been a difficult task to ask for and depend on others for financial missionary support for ourselves.
 Having said that, it has also been extremely rewarding to see God’s faithfulness.
 It has humbled us, and cut through our self-sufficiency as we have trusted God and His people to supply our financial needs.

 What does an “ideal day” in your present ministry look like?